The Best $2000 High-End Content Creation PC Build – September 2022

 This Month’s Build, Featuring Intel and Nvidia!

 If you’re looking to complete your system, you’ll find our recommendations on the perfect peripherals for a content creation PC later on this page.
-We use Amazon and Newegg affiliate links for our readers in the US, and our Amazon links will auto-convert for our readers in the UK, Canada, and parts of the EU, with regional substitutions made automatically based on availability.
+We use Amazon affiliate links for our readers in the US, which will auto-convert for our readers in the UK, Canada, and parts of the EU, with regional substitutions made automatically based on availability.
 To support this site, please use these links if you purchase any of the products we list.

-MSI as usual packs tons of value into its “A” series motherboard, and this Socket 1700 model is a perfect match for Intel’s latest CPUs.
-It features four M.2 slots (three being Gen 4), a PCIe Gen 5 video card slot, eight USB ports (including a Type-C port), and integrated WiFi 6.
-Note that it conforms to the DDR4 RAM standard, allowing the use of less expensive memory while maintaining similar performance versus DDR5 RAM.The Guru’s Tip
+Gigabyte B660 AORUS Master DDR4$160This feature-packed Socket 1700 board from Gigabyte is a perfect match for Intel’s latest CPUs.
+It offers a potent 16+1+1-phase VRM design with 60A power stage, three PCIe Gen 4 M.2 slots, a PCIe Gen 4 video card slot, ten USB ports (including a Type-C port), and integrated WiFi 6 plus 2.5Gbs LAN.
+It also has high-end audio using the Realtek ALC1220 codec.
+Note that it conforms to the DDR4 RAM standard, allowing the use of less expensive memory while maintaining similar performance to DDR5-based systems.

-Those four M.2 slots are a huge benefit to space-constrained content creators... they'll offer plenty of opportunity for upgrades without scrapping your main drive!
+Those three M.2 slots are a huge benefit to space-constrained content creators... they'll offer plenty of opportunity for upgrades without scrapping your main drive!

 Video Card –

-We've made sure to select a motherboard that supports the DDR4 standard, rather than the newer DDR5 standard, which offers far less performance per dollar.
+We've made sure to select a motherboard that supports the DDR4 standard, rather than the newer DDR5 standard, which offers far less capacity per dollar.

 Solid-State Drive –

-The insane speeds of this drive will be put to good use in a serious content creation machine.
+The speed of this drive will be put to good use in a serious content creation machine.
 If you'd like to split out your OS and swap drive for even better throughput, just pick up two 1TB drives - the price will be about the same.

 SilverStone Seta A1 Silver$135The Seta A1 from SilverStone is a true watershed product in the case market.
 Designed around maximizing airflow while providing a professional exterior, the Seta A1 does something no other case can do: give you maximum performance, ultra-quiet operation, and a stylish aluminum front panel all in one package.
 The key to the A1’s excellent performance are the dual 200mm fans hidden behind that front panel, which spin at a maximum of just 800RPM, meaning they’re far quieter than typical 120mm fans, while producing tremendous airflow.